 7.1.
-All staff, contractors and volunteers must ensure that their behaviour towards and relationships with students reflect proper standards of care for students.
-Staff, contractors and volunteers must not cause harm to students3.
+All employees, contractors and volunteers must ensure that their behaviour towards and relationships with students reflect proper standards of care for students.
+Employees, contractors and volunteers must not cause harm to students3 and must adhere strictly to the Language Disorder Australia Code of Conduct and Mancel College Risk Management Strategy.